Based on a recipe by Lisa Schroeder, Danielle Centoni that was excerpted from the cookbook Mother's Best and found on finecooking.com.

 - 28 ounces canned unsalted diced tomatoes with juice

-- Heat Dutch oven over medium heat for several minutes.
+- On stovetop, heat Dutch oven over medium heat for several minutes.
 When hot, add 1/4 cup of oil; heat until shimmering.
 Add chicken, skin side down in single layer; cook over medium heat without moving for about 4 minutes, or until browned on first side.
-Turn over and repeat, reduce heat if it browns too quickly.
+Turn over and repeat.
+Reduce heat if chicken browns too quickly.
 Transfer to large plate lined with paper towels.

 - In oil remaining in pot, saute onions until translucent., about 2 minutes.
 Add mushrooms, carrots, green pepper, garlic, salt, and pepper.
 Cook while stirring an additional 2 minutes.
-Add wine and stir to scrape up browned bits.
-Add tomatoes and their liquid.
+Add wine and stir to loosen browned bits.
+Add tomatoes with juice.

-- Return chicken to pan, submerging in vegetable mixture; bring to a simmer.
+- Return chicken to Dutch oven, submerging in vegetable mixture; bring to a simmer.
 Cover tightly with lid and place in oven.
 Cook for about 1 hour, or until chicken is very tender.

 - Sauce should have a rich-soup consistency.
-If watery, transfer chicken to a bowl and cover to keep warm, reduce sauce over medium-high heat until thickened.
+If watery, use a ladle or large spoon to transfer liquid to a medium pot.
+Boil on stove over medium-high heat until thickened.
+Return reduced sauce to Dutch oven.
 Add additional salt to taste.

 Skinless and boneless chicken thighs work well.
 Serving suggestions include wide egg noodles or farfalle pasta.